deliveree/psql-monitor-client/README.md

 ## Client:

-This app run every 3 seconds to retrieve these figures:
+This app triggers every second to retrieve these figures and pushes them to a central server separately:
 - PostgreSQL’s Sync delay time
 - PostgreSQL’s amount of concurrent queries
 - RAM (used/free)
 - CPU usage (pecentage)
 - Load Average (last 1 minute only)

-Then it pushes them to a central server.

 ## Example of data stored in redis:
 ```